giros-dit/python-ngsi-ld-client/docs/GeoQuery.md

 # GeoQuery

-5.2.13 represents a geoquery used for Subscriptions.
+5.2.13 This datatype represents a geoquery used for Subscriptions.

 ## Properties